Custom Products for the Digital Radio Amateur Enthusiast

 The advantages of Hardware PTT over VOX:

 VOX detection inherently takes time, both to detect and create a PTT, and time to decide when to stop producing a PTT signal.
 This lag adds time to the back and forth transition between receive and transmit and transmit and receive.
 Hardware PTT is commanded directly by the software, and is not related to the presence of audio.
 In other words, the keying of the radio is totally independent of audio.
 As such - traffic can be passed more efficiently.
-This can be a big advantage when passing a lot of traffic.
+This can be a big advantage when passing a lot of traffic, especially on faster negotiated connections (VARA FM Wide).

 Proper VOX operation requires the operator to set audio levels sufficiently high to produce reliable PTT operation.
 Because of the level of audio required for VOX, you may find it difficult to set the modulation level on the radio - because of how high the levels are set.
 The result is a touchy TX level pot.
 However - Hardware PTT doesn't rely on the presence or amount of audio being produced by the radio interface, and you're free to reduce the Windows speaker level or TX level in the application (or both) for a more comfortable TX level (control pot) position.